Overview

 2. Configure Repository Variables

-Before using the pipe, configure these repository variables in Repository Settings → Pipelines → Repository variables:BITBUCKET_ACCESS_TOKEN- Your Bitbucket Repository Access Token with write access
+Before using the pipe, configure this repository variable in Repository Settings → Pipelines → Repository variables:CODEANT_TOKEN- Your CodeAnt token (cdt_…)

 Basic Usage